spinnaker/spinnaker.github.io/guides/user/canary/best-practices/index.md

 It takes a long time to configure a canary analysis.
-It can take a long time to debug it too, partly because with [a long-running canary analysis](#run-the-canary-enough-time) you have to wait a long time for the analysis to finish before you can refine it.
+It can take a long time to debug it too, partly because with [a long-running canary analysis](#run-the-canary-for-enough-time) you have to wait a long time for the analysis to finish before you can refine it.

 Fortunately, a Canary Analysis stage can be configured to use a [retrospective